-You've tried sending an SMS message, but it didn't arrive.
+You've tried sending an SMS or MMS message, but it didn't arrive.
 Fear not!
 This article is designed to help you walk through troubleshooting steps to diagnose, and hopefully fix, the problem.

 - Outbound message API requests

 - A note about error handling with Messaging Services

 When Twilio receives a valid API request to send an outbound message, we return a

 201 Created response, and create a record of the message in your logs.
 To validate that we successfully received and processed your request, check your Twilio project’s Programmable Messaging logs for the outbound message record via either Console, or the REST API.
 If you aren't seeing a record of your message, then there was likely an issue with with your API request, or possibly a Twilio incident.